 Section 79 of TCA 1997 (Section 79) provides that foreign exchange movements on "relevant monetary items" are, for corporation tax purposes, to be treated as part of profits or losses of a company's trade rather than treated as capital gains or capital losses.
-Finance Act 2022 makes an amendment to Section 79 that is said in the explanatory memorandum to the Act to be an expansion of the definition of "relevant monetary item" to include both trade debtors and trading bank accounts with the aim of allowing foreign exchange gains or losses in respect of those items to be treated as part of trade profits or losses.
-Such items are often potentially capable of being so treated under first principles and under certain interpretations of the existing version of Section 79.
+Section 31 of Finance Bill 2022 proposes an amendment to section 79 that is said in the explanatory memorandum to the Bill to be an expansion of the definition of "relevant monetary item" to include both trade debtors and trading bank accounts with the aim of allowing foreign exchange gains or losses in respect of those items to be treated as part of trade profits or losses.
+Such items are often potentially capable of being so treated under first principles and under certain interpretations of the existing version of section 79.
 As such, the proposed amendment could be viewed as a clarification measure.
-Whilst the amendment is welcome, its application to trading bank accounts is limited in scope.
-It was hoped that an amendment would be made to the Act at Committee or Report Stage to address this but no amendment was ultimately made.
-Updated guidance is currently awaited.
+Whilst the amendment is welcome, if the measure is to put the treatment of trade-related bank accounts beyond doubt and to achieve the aim as stated in the explanatory memorandum, then Committee or Report Stage amendments are likely to be necessary to address some potential shortcomings in its scope as currently drafted.